 epistemology, political, and moral philosophy;

-- can articulate and argue his or her own beliefs in each of the areas of philosophy;
+- can articulate and argue their own beliefs in each of the areas of philosophy;

 - can analyze and evaluate an argument in philosophy.